bids-standard/bids-specification/src/02-common-principles.md

-Here `deriv1` refers to a BIDS Derivatives dataset contained within the current dataset, `phantoms` refers to a BIDS dataset of phantom data stored on the local filesystem, and `ds000001` refers to a dataset that must be resolved by DOI.
+Here `deriv1` refers to a BIDS Derivatives dataset contained within the current dataset, `phantoms` refers to a BIDS dataset of phantom data stored on the local filesystem, and `ds000001` refers to a BIDS dataset that must be resolved by DOI.

 Note that resolving `bids:phantoms:sub-phantom01/anat/sub-phantom01_T1w.nii.gz` is a straightforward concatenation: